miniblack0662/SayoDevice-Visualizer/README.md

 pip install -r requirements.txt python app.py
 ```
-And you will be redirected to http://localhost:7027
+And you will be directed to http://localhost:7027

 ## OBS Setup
 - Add Source - **Browser Source**